DataManager Reference Guide

 - leading/trailing blanks in the field values are stripped away

-:param uri: String with a unique identifier for the Content Item to update
+:param entity_id: String with a unique identifier (within the given Class) for the Content Item to update

 :param class_name: Name of the Schema Class of the Content Item